A Legacy of Giving

 The Foundation provides grants to organizations that support programs in the areas of sustainable water infrastructures and nutiritional and food access programs, such as food banks, and meal programs (soup kitchens).

 The Foundation provides grants to programs that assist in the areas of homelessness, victims of domestic and family violence, victims of human trafficking, teenage single mothers, disadvantaged youth, and youth in foster care.

 The Foundation provides scholarships to students, grants to educational institutions, public schools, trade schools, colleges, and universities, and supports academic leadership and research.

 The Foundations provides grants to organizations that support programs in the areas of mental and behavorial healthcare, physical healthcare, persons with disablitites, disadvantaged youth, crisis assistance, religious organizations, human trafficking, seniors, social services, and solutions to humanitarian issues.

 He was well known, of course, as builder of homes and the builder of a company.
 But really, Bill Pulte was a builder of communities, goodwill, spirit, family and faith.

 University of Notre Dame

-Through the Pulte Institute for Global Development (PGID), the Integregation Lab (iLab), the Wilson Sheehan Lab for Economic Opportunities (LEO) and a variety of scholarships, the Pulte Family Charitable Foundation has combined forces with the University of Notre Dame in an effort to address global poverty and inequality through policy, practice and partnership.
+Through the Pulte Institute for Global Development (PGID), the Integregation Lab (iLab), the Wilson Sheehan Lab for Economic Opportunities (LEO) a variety of scholarships, and the World Peace Center, the Pulte Family Charitable Foundation has combined forces with the University of Notre Dame in an effort to address global poverty and inequality through policy, practice and partnership.